mui/mui-x/docs/data/data-grid/selection/selection.md

 ### Controlled cell selection

-You can control which cells are selected with the `cellSelectionModel` prop.
+You can control which cells are selected with the `unstable_cellSelectionModel` prop.
 This props accepts an object whose keys are the row IDs that contain selected cells.
 The value of each key is another object, which in turn has column fields as keys, each with a boolean value to represent their selection state.
 You can set `true` to select the cell or `false` to deselect a cell.
 Removing the field from the object also deselects the cell.